PoCInnovation/Workshops/software/17.gRPC/README.md

 npm install --global yarn
 ```

+Clone this repository and open the current folder in your IDE.

 In order to install the required dependencies listed in the `package.json` file, you must run the following command:
 ```shell
 yarn install